-The real question is, can the business books you read, classes you take, mentors you surround yourself with, and ideas you tinker on in your free time have a direct effect on your ability to become a billionaire before age 40?
+The real question is this: Can the business books you read, classes you take, mentors you surround yourself with, and ideas you tinker on in your free time have a direct effect on your ability to become a billionaire before age 40?
 And if so, what are some of those common themes that can be applied to everyone?

 Well, luckily we now have robust data sets on the global elite, as well as records of how outstanding entrepreneurs create and grow companies.

-According to the study, there are at least four factors that figure prominently in many of the self made hyper-entrepreneurs.
-These are: 1.
-Optimistic but smart attitude about risk-taking; 2.
-Unbounded curiosity; 3.
-Keen focus; and 4.
-Determination and resilience to failure.
+According to the study, there are at least four factors that figure prominently in many of the self-made hyper-entrepreneurs.
+The last two, passion and innovation, are two that we have identified.

-Unless something is potentially fatal, it’s ok—even imperative—to take risks.
-Having the passion to pursue a business idea and having seen its potential, some industry leaders—like Mark Zuckerberg dropped out of college to focus on their business, risking a future without a diploma.
+- A smart attitude toward risk-taking: Unless something is potentially fatal, it’s okay, even imperative, to take risks.
+Having the passion for pursuing a business idea and having seen its potential, some industry leaders, like Mark Zuckerberg dropped out of college to focus on their business, risking a future without a diploma.

-The merits of this move is highly debatable or perhaps too extreme but the entrepreneur’s willingness to take a major risk is apparent.
+The merits of this move are highly debatable or perhaps too extreme, but the entrepreneur’s willingness to take a significant risk is apparent.
 Making significant inroads to new, untested markets or considering an unusual merger are also signs of healthy risk-taking.

-Ultra-successful entrepreneurs appear to have an uncanny resistance to distractions.
+- Clear focus: Ultra-successful entrepreneurs appear to have an uncanny resistance to distractions.
 Once they lock on to a goal they want to achieve, there's nothing (and nobody) that can stop them from getting there somehow, some way.
-Smart entrepreneurs are dedicated to their mission, but are flexible on how they'll get there.
-They also seem to instinctively identify which area their business should concentrate on.
+Smart entrepreneurs are dedicated to their mission but are flexible on how they'll get there.
+They also seem to identify which area their business should concentrate on instinctively.